Rustic feel to this 2 star hotel situated by the shores of lake Bouillouse at 2000m on the Cerdagne plateau

 On this walking holiday, your main luggage is transferred between guest houses so you only have to carry a day rucksack with picnic lunch (supplied by the guest houses and included in the holiday price), water and spare clothes, waterproofs, camera etc. On this holiday local taxi companies are responsible for transporting your main luggage.
 Please limit the weight of your bags where possible to 15kg.

 Eurostar, TGV and TER French trains allow access to Latour de Carol train station.
 Transfer from the train station to your first hotel is included with the walking holiday.
 Changes between the Eurostar and TGV are at Lille or Paris.
 TGV's run from Paris to Toulouse, Montpellier or Perpignan.

 The simplest travel solution is to go via Toulouse.
 From here there is a direct TER train to Latour de Carol.
 The local trains from Perpignan have to change at Villefranche-Vernet.
-Please use Rail Europe's train finder in our travel shop to organise your TGV train journey.

 There are flights from French and UK airports to Toulouse airport.
 Operators from UK airports include Flybe, BMI Baby, British Airways and Easy jet.
 A shuttle bus will take you to the city centre in about 20 minutes, where you can access the train station (see above)